 The Castle Complex

-The tower castle is the oldest visible building of the castle complex and was erected in about 1080.
-It was the family home of the lords of Hagen and for about 100 years the seat of the stewards of the imperial private hunting forest of Dreieich.
+The tower castle is the oldest visible building of the castle complex and was erected about 1080 (period of the “Salier”).
+It was the family home of the lords of Hagen and for about 100 years the seat of the stewards of the imperial hunting forest (“kaiserlicher Bannforst or Wildbann”)of Dreieich.

-From the side facing the pond, parts of the cellar and the separation of the floors of the living quarters can still be seen.
+From the pond, parts of the cellar and the construction of the living quarters can still be seen .

-In about 1180 when the castle complex was enlarged the tower castle was added on to it and from then on used as the second keep instead of a residence.
+About 1180, when the castle comlex was enlarged to become the “Reichsburg Hayn in der Dreieich”, the ancient tower castle was included, now used as a second keep instead of a residence.

-In 1750 most of the tower castle collapsed and only the 22m west wall still stands today.
-It is now used as a backdrop to the scenic open air stage.
+In 1750, most of the tower castle collapsed, leaving only the 22m tall western wall.
+It is now used as a scenic backdrop to performances on the open air stage.

-The keep (the round tower) was built in 1180 when the castle complex was enlarged by the lords of Hagen-Münzenberg.
+The keep (round tower) was built in 1180 when the castle complex was enlarged by the lords of Hagen-Münzenberg.

 With a height of roughly 30m and a diameter of 14m it is considered one of the largest keeps to have been built in Germany.
 It served not only as a status symbol but also as protection of the castle and a shelter for the town’s inhabitants, as well as a storehouse, repository and dungeon.

-Today the former cellar of the round tower serves as the registry office, a romantic setting where many couples have taken their vows.
+Today the former cellar of the round tower serves as a registry office, offering a romantic setting for couples to take their vows.

-Today Romanesque and Gothic construction elements can still be seen, attesting to different rebuilding phases.
+Even today, Romanesque and Gothic construction elements can be found, evidence of different rebuilding phases.
 The entrance is next to the keep, on the west side of the building.
-On the left behind a door, the remains of a stone staircase tower, used to access the upper floor, can be found.
+On the left, behind a door, there are the remains of a stone stair tower, once used to access the upper floor.
 A narrow passage leads to the former kitchen on the right, with a brick oven base and an adjoining pantry.
-Behind it is the large meeting or dining hall in the centre of the palace, in which the fireplace and column bases can still be seen.
+Behind it, the large meeting or dining hall with its fireplace and remains of column bases forms the centre of the palas.

-During the years 1792-1793, the outer walls of the compound were broken up and the stones reused.
+During the years 1792-1793, the outer walls of the complex were broken down and the stones reused.
 In 1802 the first parts of the walls collapsed.

-Underneath the palace is a spacious vaulted cellar which can be rented for private events.
+Underneath the palas, there are spacious cellar vaults which can be rented for private events.